 The Italians are another story.
 Once Italy looked to Europe as a benevolent context.
 Many Italians contributed to European integration in fundamental ways.
 But for most of the country’s elites, Europe represented development and modernization in the 1950s and 1960s.
 Starting in the 1970s, Europe evolved into a supportive external constraint (or vincolo esterno).
 The Italians did not always agree with where the Franco-German partnership might be headed but they respected Franco-German achievements.
 And they found ways to leverage the institutions that France and Germany created to encourage essential reforms at home in Italy.

 That sense of benevolent context ended in or around 2011.
-Since then, the Italians have grown increasingly skeptical of the of Europe and correspondingly assertive in pursuing their national interests.
+Since then, the Italians have grown increasingly skeptical of Europe and correspondingly assertive in pursuing their national interests.
 The attitude in Italy is similar in many ways to views you might find in the Czech Republic, Hungary or Poland.
 Membership in the European Union is not a privilege; it is an earned achievement.
 From this perspective, the European Union should form itself around national peculiarities and requirements rather than shaping national institutions or performance to suit the European Union.
 The French and Germans may want to throw their weight behind a particular vision of how Europe should move forward, but these other countries will want to have their own positions heard.

 Of course, Great Britain always participated that way.
 That is what made the United Kingdom such an ‘awkward partner’ within the context of the Franco-German relationship.
 The point to note, however, is that British ‘awkwardness’ was characteristic and not idiosyncratic.
 The British have many idiosyncrasies, but wanting to be heard and to have their ideas taken seriously is not one of them.
 That characteristic is widely shared.
 What made Britain distinctive was the power that it could bring to bear relative to France and Germany.
 The British did not always get what they wanted in moments of intense conflict – think about Tony Blair and the 2002 financial framework negotiations – but they were always treated with the respect that relatively equal power entails.
 Jacques Chirac and Gerhard Schroeder may have exchange harsh words with Blair in the heat of the moment, but they did not smirk at him like Nicolas Sarkozy and Angela Merkel did with Silvio Berlusconi in 2011.